joinpursuit/Swift-Protocols-Lab/README.md

 Human objects that you have initialized.
 Create a new array called sortedPeople of type [Human] that is the people array sorted by age.
 </pre>
+''' all the answers are on on top'''

 </br> </br>